Materials ScienceBack to guide home page.

 PracticalsPracticals happen once a week.
-For all the practicals, except the very first one, there are some short answers and multiple-choice questions to answer online, found on Moodle.
-The questions don’t tend to be difficult but the idea behind it is that you read over the method and understand it before arriving at the practical.
+For all the practicals, except the very first one, there are pre-practical quizzes with short answers and multiple-choice questions on Moodle to answer before the practical.
+The questions are not difficult but the idea behind it is that you read over the method and understand it before arriving at the practical.
 Altogether these online questions contribute 2.5% of your materials mark.
-Later on, in Easter term, there is a mini project involving deconstructing and analysing the components of a calculator.
+In Easter term, there is a mini project involving deconstructing and analysing the components of a calculator.
 This one involves some research and is written up over the Easter break and contributes 10% of your overall mark.

 Make sure you sign in when you arrive at a practical and it’s important you arrive on time- the demonstrators might turn you away from a practical if you miss the health and safety intro.
 In general, though, the practicals are pressure-free, with notes guiding you through the experimental steps you should follow and questions to be answered in your notebooks.
 You can get away with not completing all the tasks, as long as you make sure you can answer questions such as ‘what explains this trend in your plot’ to the demonstrators when signing out.

 The focus of these practicals is not on completing the tasks, but on making sure you understand what’s happening and applying the knowledge you gained from the lectures to your observations.
 The demonstrators are very keen to answer any questions you may have, either directly related to the practical or on the syllabus in general, so you should take advantage of this.
 The answers should appear on Moodle later as well.
 The practicals tend to match the content of the lectures quite closely which is good because it lets you see some of the concepts in action!